 Notify Participants in Time

 Ensure every attendee is notified well in time to be punctual and prepare themselves with the required data.
-You should also circulate the meeting agenda beforehand.
+You should also circulate the agenda beforehand.

-Build a culture of waiting for no one before a meeting starts.
+Build a culture of waiting for no one before a discussion starts.
 Instead, you should commence and close at the stipulated times.
 This way, people will trust the process and respect the little time you allocate to these sessions.

 Stick to Your Agenda